Chula Vista, California: Early history

 During the Mexican–American War, California was claimed by the United States, regardless of the California independence movement that had briefly swept the state.
 Though California was now under the jurisdiction of the United States, land grants were allowed to continue in the form of private property.
 In 1873, the United States Army built a telegraph line between San Diego and Fort Yuma which ran through Telegraph Canyon in Chula Vista; its construction was under the command of Captain George F. Price of the 5th Cavalry Regiment out of Camp McDowell.
 In the 1870s and 1880s mining was done on Rancho Janal.

 The San Diego Land and Town Company developed lands of the Rancho de la Nación for new settlement.
 The town began as a five thousand acre development, with the first house being erected in 1887; by 1889, ten houses had been completed.
 Around this time, the lemon was introduced to the city, by a retired professor from the University of Wisconsin.
 Chula Vista can be roughly translated from Spanish as "beautiful view"; the name was suggested by Sweetwater Dam designer James D. Schulyer.

 The 1888 completion of the dam allowed for irrigation of Chula Vista farming lands.
 Chula Vista eventually became the largest lemon-growing center in the world for a period of time.
 As of February 2019, the oldest surviving buildings in Chula Vista originate from around this time, including the Barber house, and the Cordrey house.
-Additionally, the Coronado Belt Line Railroad was built through Chula Vista, connecting Hotel Del Coronado with the National City, where Southern California Railroad terminated.
+In 1889, the city became home to the first watch factory west of the Mississippi River.
+Additionally, the Coronado Belt Line Railroad was built through Chula Vista, connecting Hotel Del Coronado with National City, where Southern California Railroad terminated.
 Another railroad built through Chula Vista, was the National City and Otay Railroad, which was routed down Third Avenue.
 During the depression at the end of the century, industrial employment in Chula Vista was limited to the La Punta Salt Works and packing houses.